 Choosing a kitchen layout depends on the space available, efficiency and convenience desired.
 The work triangle determines the efficiency of the kitchen.
 This is the area defined by the locations of the refrigerator, the range or cooktop, and the sink.
 A compact triangle limits the distances between these key appliances.
 When choosing the right layout for your home, make sure to consider the work triangle.

 L-shaped is the most common layout plan.
 It requires less space and offers more flexibility in the location of workstations.
 This plan works well when the kitchen adjoins a casual space.

 A benefit of an L-shaped kitchen is the ability to center a table in the space.
 This puts the family close to where the meals are prepared and draws guests near the cook when the homeowners are entertaining.
 The appliances are along the back wall and the refrigerator is on the side wall, which creates a large work triangle.

 This L-shaped kitchen layout features an island in the middle.
 Take a cue from this kitchen and install plenty of storage options.
-The island drawers increase the kitchen's storage capacity, and open shelves around the kitchen serve as both display space and extra storage.
+The island's drawers and open storage increase the kitchen's storage capacity, and long runs of counter space make prep a breeze.